makennagall/HandAndFoot/README.md

 Implementation of the card game Hand and Foot

 NOTES:
-<br>need to figure out a way to keep track of what cards have been laid down in the round in order to implement undo
+<br>need to figure out a way to keep track of what cards have been laid down in the player's turn in order to implement undo
 <br>need to figure out how to do different rounds: potentially round class.

 <b>Card Class</b> contains a constructor and representation function.
 Each card has variables for the color of the card, the value of the card, and the number of points the card is worth.